sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

 doing it to emphasise the point that “higher” corresponds to positive *t*-values).
 On the other hand, suppose the phrasing I wanted to use has Bernadette’s class listed first.
-If so, it makes more sense to treat her class as group 1, and if so, the write up looks like this
+If so, it makes more sense to treat her class as group 1, and if so, the write up looks like this:

    Bernadette’s class had lower grades than Anastasia’s class:
    *t*\(31) = -2.1, *p* = 0.04.